-Preferred Network Pharmacy - A network pharmacy that offers covered drugs to members of our plan at lower cost-sharing levels than apply at an other network pharmacy.
+Preferred Network Pharmacy - A network pharmacy that offers covered drugs to members of our plan that may have lower cost-sharing levels than at other network pharmacies.

 Premium - The periodic payment to your former employer group/union, Medicare, an insurance company, or a health care plan for health or prescription drug coverage.